-This type of detector continuously samples the air in the protected area to provide the earliest warning of fire and yet offers a high level of false alarm rejection.
-This device benefits from a "Double Dust Trap" incorporated into the design of the smoke entry ports, hence limiting potential contamination and extending periods between maintenance without compromising sensitivity of response.
+This type of detector continuously samples the temperature variation in the protected area to provide the earliest warning of fire and yet offers a high level of false alarm rejection.
 These detectors are designed for open area protection and must only be connected to conventional control panels.
 The centrally positioned red LED indicator provides 360° visibility and thus does not require any orientation during installation.
 An in-built magnet test allows easy activation to verify correct functioning of the detectors on site.